 As a result this has become a common myth which many growers toss out as ’fact’ without actually researching the facts!
 There is of course some truth to the statement as the short growth cycle (automatically flowering after around 25 – 30 days) does indeed make them more vulnerable to stress, but you just need to be careful about choosing the right method.
 For this reason you can use LST to train autoflower weed plants.

-How to train weed with the LST training method?
+How to train autoflower weed plants with the LST training method

 Knowing how to train weed is useful knowledge for every grower.
 As the name suggests, LST cannabis training involves manipulating weed plants as they grow but in a very gentle way.
 The idea is to encourage horizontal growth and even bud development over the canopy by opening up more bud sites to the light.
 You can read our comprehensive LST explainer guide in the Grow Tips section of our blog.

-What tools do you need for autoflower weed plants LST training?
+What tools do you need to train autoflower weed plants using the LST technique?

 How do you use LST with autoflower weed plants?

-Before we take a closer look at using LST with autoflower weed plants, it’s important to appreciate the difference between photoperiod plants and autos.
+Before we take a closer look at using LST to train autoflower cannabis plants, it’s important to appreciate the difference between photoperiod plants and autos.
 The main variance, which influences how you treat them, is the time factor.
 Autos take just over 3 months from seed planting to harvest outdoors (compare this to 5 – 6 months for most photoperiod plants).

 Therefore each one of the first 20 days is significant in the life of an auto plant.
 The aim should be to give it optimum conditions to grow as quickly and healthily as possible (our How to Make the Most from Cannabis Autos blog provides some essential tips.